reiss-koh/reisskoh/content/authors/admin/_index.md

 ## About Me

 👋 Hi!
 I am interested in expanding what is possible for humanity.
 To this end, I primarily work on **Foundation Models** and **Agents**.
-I have worked on scaling pre-training, post-training, reasoning, agents, scalable feedback/evaluation, and inference-time scaling.
+I have worked on scaling pre-training, post-training, reasoning, agents, feedback/evaluation, and inference-time scaling.
 I am perfectly bilingual in English and Korean.
 If you have similar interests, let's connect.